inkline/inkline/packages/inkline.io/pages/docs/components/header.md

 # Header
-A responsive navigation header that includes support for branding, navigation, forms and more.{.lead}
+A lightweight, responsive header component used for showcasing hero unit style content.{.lead}

 ### Example
 Here’s an example of the basic components included in a  `<i-navbar>` that automatically collapses responsively.